trailyunkel/agentkit-model_card.md/CONTRIBUTING-PYTHON.md

 poetry run towncrier create --content "Added a new feature" 124.feature.md
 ```

-This will create a new changelog entry in the `changelog.d` directory, which should be committed along the changes in your Pull Request.
+This will create a new changelog entry in the `changelog.d` directory, which should be committed along with the changes in your Pull Request.

 The types of changes you can add are: